-Compared to using the power alone,

-- GD has already been applied to formant estimation and segmentation of speech [Murthy+2011]. - GD might include information about timbre and segmentation.
+- Compared to using the power alone, the performance significantly improved by adding GD in musical instrument detection, language identification, and birdsong detection. - GD has already been applied to formant estimation and segmentation of speech [Murthy+2011]. - GD might include information about timbre and segmentation.